-Artificial sweeteners, such as saccharine, sucralose or aspartame, are chemical concoctions that no only taste sweet, but rely on physiological over-stimulation to achieve that.
+Artificial sweeteners, on the other hand, such as saccharine, sucralose or aspartame, are chemical concoctions that not only taste sweet, but rely on physiological over-stimulation to achieve that.
 Consequently, for those with fibromyalgia, artificial sweeteners should most definitely be off the menu.

 The longer you refrain from eating sugary foods whether real or artificial, the easier it is for your body to heal.
 Your cravings will diminish too.

 Increasingly, the risks of meat consumption to human health in general are becoming better researched and understood.
 And never was that more so the case than for those with fibromyalgia.

 Eating red meat can increase a person’s risk for all sorts of ailments including heart disease and cancer.
 Studies have shown that red meat and all processed meats are associated with higher levels of inflammation markers due to their high saturated fat content.
 Aging, digestive issues, and oxidative stress become common when you eat meat triggering painful symptoms.
 Disorders such as fibromyalgia far worse in terms of healing and relief when you consume a diet high in all meats.
 Forget the hot dogs, roast beef, and deli meats.
 Add tofu, tempeh, and seitan instead.